Hello my friends,

 Hey, my friends, I want to give you a tip about a neurologist I know and trust.

-Dr. Anthony Mazo, a highly rated specialist here in Melbourne, Florida who is not quick to prescribe traditional synthetic chemicals when he knows that this gentle live plant therapy may likely give the needed relief.
+One of the first physicians to research and study cannabis since 2016 when it was legalized in Florida, Dr. Mazo is not quick to prescribe traditional synthetic chemicals when he knows that this gentle live plant therapy will likely give the needed relief.

 I know this to be true because I had to see him for my own old lady neuropathy issues.
-He did not prescribe the usual synthetic stuff for my severe fingertip pain.
-He told me to go get a particular kind of cannabis instead… and use it in a very specific way to find relief.
+He did not prescribe the usual synthetic stuff.
+He told me to go get a particular kind of cannabis instead… and use it in a specific way to find relief.

 And that is what every doctor in America should have in their little black bag.